PsyTeachR/ads-v1/docs/draft/07-tidy.md

 Transform `wide2` to full long-form using `pivot_longer()` and store it in an object named `tidy2a`.

-This is not an easy exercise and you may need to look at the help documentation.
+This exercise requires multiple steps and you may need to look at the help documentation.

 <div class='webex-solution'><button>Hint 1</button>